vaseflamingoseguru205-debug/PixelCraft_AI/README.md

 4. **Final Verification**: Snyk runs a final verification check to ensure zero high-severity CVEs remain before declaring the branch safe for merge.

 ---
-*Built with ❤️ focusing on Security, Automation, and Artificial Intelligence.*